hoalexander44/MomentumTeamWebsite/Blogs/JoeXuBlog.md

 ### Week 5 - Week 6
 Joe Xu, PPJ 4
+Tasks:

+1. Implement text speed slider. : 1 hour
+Total hour of work: 1 hour

+Positives: We got our tasks assigned without a meeting this week.
+I think Alex did check with everyone privately on the progress which is great.
+And I have no problem with my task assigned.
+Negatives: Due to some reasons we were not able to meet this week.
+It seems like everyone is quite busy during midterm weeks.

 ### Week 6 - Week 7
 Joe Xu, PPJ 5